 2. Barbell Hack Squat

 Although barbell hack squat may seem complicated, it is one of the best sissy squat alternative exercises to target your quads.
-It increases the explosiveness in the leg muscles, much like box jumps would.
-Also, if your gym does not have a standard hack squat machine, a barbell hack squat is a great alternative.
+It increases the explosiveness in the leg muscles, much like Box Jumps would.
+Also, if your home or gym does not have a Folding Squat Rack or a standard hack squat machine, a barbell hack squat is a great alternative.

 Keep your chest up and back straight to ensure proper form when doing the barbell hack squat.
 This will prevent your back muscles from enduring unnecessary strain during the workout.
 Also, you may want to start with lighter weights.
 Remember, when starting a free weight exercise, it is recommended to begin with low or enough weight and focus on proper form.
 To properly perform barbell hack squats, you need some weights and a barbell.